Introducing Yellowstone Fumarole ♨️

 -h, --help Print help

-You can also visit docs.rs page for more example or our public repository.
+-V, --version Print versionYou can also visit the docs.rs page for more examples or our public repository.

 Persistent subscriber staleness ⌛

-Once a subscriber is stale you cannot use it anymore and must delete it.
+Once a subscriber is stale, you cannot use it anymore and must delete it.

 Wrapping up 🖖